jamesrcutmore/smartgym/README.md

 + Tested each page individually on desktop and hovered over each button to make sure that Hover over is applied .
 + Tested each page individually on mobile and made sure hover over isn't applied.
 ### Home Button
-+ Home buttton tested and working correctley.
++ Smartgym  buttton tested and working correctley.
 ### Recipe button
 + Recipe button tested and worked as expected.
 ### Login Button